Center for Male Fertility

 Male factor is the cause of infertility in 40 to 50 percent of couples.
 The Center for Male Fertility at Shady Grove Fertility offers a range of services including basic evaluation and testing to state-of-the-art microsurgical techniques including varicocele repair, vasectomy reversal, and vasectomy, or percutaneous epididymal sperm aspiration (PESA) and testicular sperm extraction (TESE) in the in vitro fertilization (IVF) setting.

-The program’s team includes reproductive urologists, Paul R. Shin, M.D., Cori Tanrikut, M.D., and Russell Hayden, M.D., who care for patients in our Maryland, Virginia, Pennsylvania, and Washington, D.C. locations.
+The program’s team includes reproductive urologists, Paul R. Shin, M.D., Cori Tanrikut, M.D., Russell Hayden, M.D., and Jessica A. Marinaro, M.D., who care for patients in our Maryland, Virginia, Pennsylvania, and Washington, D.C. locations.
 When patients are diagnosed with a male factor, the urologist and reproductive endocrinologist work together to optimize treatment outcomes for the couple.
 This integrated care model, unique to Shady Grove Fertility, was designed to provide comprehensive male and female infertility services to ensure continuity of care and communication for both partners before, during, and after treatment.
 Patients outside of Shady Grove Fertility may be referred directly to Drs.
-Shin, Tanrikut, or Hayden for diagnostic testing, evaluation, and/or treatment for male infertility and vasectomy.
+Shin, Tanrikut, Hayden or Marinaro for diagnostic testing, evaluation, and/or treatment for male infertility and vasectomy.

 History and physical